Compliance Programs and Regulatory Mapping

 Whilst the answer differs when the question is posed, ranging from: “the Board and executives”; “the compliance and legal function” to “Everyone’s responsible for compliance”, chances are that in reality, nobody’s at the wheel.

-Whilst compliance is everyone’s responsibility, not all laws applicable to an organization should be on everyone’s radar; some people depending on their functions, have more compliance related responsibilities than others.
+Whilst compliance is everyone’s responsibility, not all laws applicable to an organisation should be on everyone’s radar; some people depending on their functions, have more compliance related responsibilities than others.

-Lee’s Compliance identifies those within the organization who have to comply, setting out how these persons are required to discharge their respective compliance obligations, in real time, allowing the organization to allocate the ownership of compliance to persons and employees across the entire organization, which in turn will be overseen and managed by core compliance functions and roles such as the compliance function headed up by the Chief Compliance Officer.
+Lee’s Compliance identifies those within the organisation who have to comply, setting out how these persons are required to discharge their respective compliance obligations, in real time, allowing the organisation to allocate the ownership of compliance to persons and employees across the entire organisation, which in turn will be overseen and managed by core compliance functions and roles such as the compliance function headed up by the Chief Compliance Officer.

 How does one have to comply?